Should I review my Medicare Part D plan choice every year?

 You may also be able to change your Part D plan during the Medicare Advantage Disenrollment Period (MADP) if you have a Medicare Advantage plan.
 The MADP occurs every year, from January 1 to February 14.
 If you have a Medicare Advantage plan you will be able to switch to Original Medicare with or without a stand-alone prescription drug plan.
 Changes made during this period will become effective the first of the following month.
 For example, if you switched from a Medicare Advantage plan to Original Medicare and a stand-alone prescription drug plan in February, your new coverage would begin March 1.

 Even if you are satisfied with your current Medicare coverage, you should check if there is another plan in your area that offers better coverage at a lower price.
 Look at other Medicare options in your area and compare them with your present coverage to see which plan will best suit your needs in the upcoming year.
 Research shows that people with Part D plans could lower their costs by shopping among plans each year.
 For example, another Part D plan in your area may cover the drugs you take with fewer restrictions and charge you less.

 When choosing a Medicare private drug plan, make sure to look at all the costs, not just the premium.
 Your costs throughout the year will depend on what drugs you take, whether your plan covers them, and whether there are any coverage restrictions.
 Another plan may have lower copays, cover more of your drugs, have fewer restrictions or offer some coverage during the coverage gap.

-If you are considering joining a Medicare Advantage plan (Medicare private health plan), like an HMO or PPO, to get drug coverage, remember that you will get all of your Medicare benefits from that plan.
+If you are considering joining a Medicare Advantage planp to get drug coverage, remember that you will get all of your Medicare benefits from that plan.
 Look beyond the drug coverage; make sure the plan covers you to go to the doctors, hospitals and pharmacies you prefer to use at a cost you can afford.